robertzengcn/social-marketing/README.md

 This project is mainly for do social marketing on some social media platform like facebook, twitter, youtube

-You should set up your own backgroud service
+This program need backgroud web service to peresit data, You should set up your own backgroud service

 #### How the program work